Musicians: Our Strong Relationship With The EU (has just been messed up)

 In 2000, I literally used to commute each weekend between my flat in London and a chateau in Normandy.
 During the week I would see clients in London and then at the weekend I worked as Marketing Director at the chateau.
 This would now be too complicated if not impossible without a huge amount of administration, visas etc.

-Jan & I ran our retreat centre in Normandy between 2003 and 2015.
+Together with my partner Jan, we ran our music & yoga retreats in Normandy between 2003 and 2015.
+We were based in Cirencester but moved over there each summer.
+It was no more difficult than doing the same thing in the UK.
 It would now be hugely more complicated and would not be worth the hassle.
 I just think of the many guests and friends who have enjoyed our yoga and music retreats who would no longer be able to benefit from the experiences they gained with us during those years.

-As a former Head of Music I took my London-based school orchestra for tours across Europe.
+As a former Head of Music I took my school orchestra for tours across Europe.
 The admin would now be a nightmare.
 Remember we are a multicultural country and some of my school students might encounter difficulties travelling without the correct paperwork.
 Would I do this again?
-Yes probably, for the sake of the students, but with a lot of sleepless nights worrying about the consequences of getting something 'wrong'.
+Yes probably, for the sake of the students, but with a lot of sleepless nights worrying about the consequences of getting some ridiculously unnecessary admin wrong.

-In non-music work (which is just as relevant to this issue) I was a self-employed sales skills trainer working for Xerox across Europe.
+In non-music work (which is just as relevant to this issue) I was a self-employed sales skills trainer working in a consultant capacity for Xerox delivering training courses across Europe.
 It could still happen again but the paperwork would now be massive.
 In fact I would probably not have got the gig because it would now be easier to employ someone else from within the EU.